Under Construction

 .asciz "Computer Architecture"

-Looking at the microbit’s address space map and running the program above,
+Looking at the CPU’s address space map and running the program above,

 Can you find the string “Computer Architecture” in memory?